kiwigod/DataScience/README.md

 If one would were to make new recordings there are multiple possibilities.
 One of these possibilities could be using the kinect camera again.
-Microsoft has announced and released a new iteration of this last year (2019) which features body tracking among other improvements.
+Microsoft has announced and released a new iteration of this last year (2019) which features body tracking among other improvements, called Azure kinect.
 This would be ideal within our application and one of the most non-intrusive ways to determine the severity of a patient's shoulder disability.
+The body tracking sdk features an anatomically correct skeleton for each partial or full body in FOV.
+This means data similar to what is currently being recorded in the LUMC using the flock of birds system should be recordable using this approach as well.

 ![Azue kinect sdk](resources\evaluation\azue_kinect_dk.jpg)